uhlerlab/image2reg/README.md

 ```

 This will start the installer, which will guide you through the installation of miniconda.
 If you encounter any issues, please refer to the official installation guide which can be found [here](https://docs.conda.io/en/latest/miniconda.html#installing).
+Please note that after the installation you will have to close the terminal and open a new one before continuing with the next steps.

 #### 2. Clone the repository